 3. LIVING WITHOUT GROWTH (6 ECTS ) 37.5 hours

-1. Degrowth, cities, and the urban commons (Angelos Varvaroussis)
+1. Degrowth, cities, and the urban commons (Angelos Varvarousis)

 2. Degrowth, well-being and meaningfulness (Filka Sekulova)